DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 8 - 04.07.2025.md

 	- Noble advisor who scammed himself into leadership of the Remnant.
 - Druid Subclass of Chaos.
 - Cumlake & cumpool.
+- Coachella
+- All names of my characters will be anagrams of penis or penis-related words.
+- Aelius